spliichx/spliichx/README.md

 <!---
 spliichx01/spliichx01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.

+--->
-Motivated data scientist with 5+ years of experience with a dedicated passion for
-Machine Learning, Big Data and Artificial Intelligence.
+Motivated data scientist with 5+ years of experience with a dedicated passion for Machine Learning, Big Data and Artificial Intelligence.
 A level confident, reliable and enthusiastic with customer service orientation.
-Highly skilled in Python and R, predictive modelling, data processing, and data mining techniques
+Highly skilled in Python and R, predictive modelling, data processing, and data mining techniques.
---->

 ### Languages and Tools
 <img align="left" alt="MongoDB" width="30px" style="padding-right:10px;" src="https://github.com/devicons/devicon/blob/v2.15.1/icons/mongodb/mongodb-original-wordmark.svg" />
 <img align="left" alt="NodeJS" width="30px" style="padding-right:10px;" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/nodejs/nodejs-original.svg" />